 - Header setters

 The model layer is the first logical layer.
 It represents the runtime environment that hosts services.
 This layer describes the behavior of Mule when processing requests that are handled by services.
 It offers services with default values to simplify configuration

-20) Explain connector in MuleSoft
+20) Explain the connector in MuleSoft

 A connector in Mule controls how a particular protocol is used.
-It can be configured with parameters which are specific to that protocol.
+It can be configured with parameters that are specific to that protocol.
 The connector holds any state context which can be shared with any entity in charge of actual communications.

 21) What is Endpoint in Mule?

 An endpoint in MuleSoft indicates a particular usage of a protocol.
 It is for polling, reading from, or writing to a destination.

 Therefore, it controls what underlying entities would be used with a dependent connector.